SiarheiBokuts/NestJS-playground/backend/README.md

 - Ensure the database is running before starting the backend
 - Environment variables are required for database connection, JWT secret, and other configurations
-- You can run the backend fully inside Docker if desired, using `docker-compose.backend.yml`